mszegedy/plea/story/ch-8.md

 "I'm not really here for his name," said Pyotr.
 "I want to know more about his _identity._ The name was just a segue."

 "His identity?
 Do you want me to… to fucking explain transsexuality to you again, or what?"
 They had gotten to the part of the conversation that Katya had desperately hoped to avoid.
+They could have this conversation, but not today.
+Please, not today.

 "Look, Katya," said Pyotr.
 "If I'm to fight Alexey, I'll be fighting his friends, too.
 And I know ▓▒▓▓▓▓▒… or, er, 'Artemis', is his closest friend.
 You knew her, and I didn't.
 Who _is_ she?"